A personal story about our origin:

 Be respectful, be humble, be patient

 Søren learned that he needed to show more respect towards people and power structures he could not see nor understand.
 He learned to be more humble when working with communities run by clever headmen and powerful chiefs.
 Partnering up with the headmen and local chiefs made the invisible power structures visible.
-Now he could see the informal hierarchies, and understand the dynamics of how they work.
 The hidden relations between people and groups suddenly materialized before his eyes.
-He could now see and feel more of the real power structures of the rural Zambian society.
 And suddenly, he could apply his positive leadership potential to navigate the project skillfully.

 A quest: The Leadership Challenge